Archibald Campbell, Earl of Ilay

 Archibald Campbell was born at Ham House, Surrey in June 1682, the second son of Archibald Campbell, 10th Earl of Argyll, and his wife Elizabeth Talmash.
 In 1701 the earldom was raised to a dukedom.
 When the 1st Duke of Argyll died in 1703, Archibald's elder brother John inherited the dukedom.

 Campbell was educated at Eton College and later at the University of Glasgow and in Utrecht, where he studied civil law.
-After his father’s elevation to the dukedom he abandoned his legal studies and, like is brother, pursued a military career.
+After his father's elevation to the dukedom he abandoned his legal studies and, like his brother, pursued a military career.

 Working closely with his brother, the 2nd Duke of Argyll, Campbell became associated with the Crown, and with pro-Union interests.
 Although his exact role in negotiations for the Union of 1707 is not known, he was certainly involved.
 He came to be widely considered the most powerful man in Scotland.

 In 1706 Queen Anne created him Earl of Ilay, Lord Oransay, Dunoon and Arase.
 He became one of the 16 representative peers elected by the nobility of Scotland after the Union.
 With the exception of a short period in 1713-15, he remained a representative peer for the rest of his life.

 For the next 50 years he was highly influential, affecting political and economic affairs through his powerful connections in the Hanoverian establishment.
 His official roles included Lord Justice-General, 1710-61, Lord Clerk Registrar, 1714-6, and Keeper of the Great Seal, 1733-61.

 He was one of the leading Scottish promoters of the Equivalent Company in 1724.

 In 1743 his brother died, and he became the 3rd Duke of Argyll.
 Where he had previous exercised power through political office and influence, he was now holder of Scotland's most prestigious dukedom.